relaxedrohan/SMSTest/README.md

 1. npm install
 2. create a new .env in the root dir & copy keys from sample.env
 3. update the mongoURI, accordingly.
-4. run seed script i.e npm run seed
+4. only if you're going to update mongo URI == run seed script i.e npm run seed
+5. run "npm run dev" to start both client & server side.